InvasiveH8ter/NASDM/README.md

 % pip install notebook
 ```

-If you are getting an error when installing pckages, you may need to copy libcrypto-1_1-x64.* and libssl-1_1-x64.* from anaconda3>library>bin to ananconda3>dlls.
+If you are getting an error when installing packages, you may need to copy libcrypto-1_1-x64.* and libssl-1_1-x64.* from anaconda3>library>bin to ananconda3>dlls.

 #### Earthengine authentication
 Make sure you have access to an Earth Engine account and have installed Python earthengine-api.